kelteseth/arewemodulesyet/Readme.md

 ### status
 - ❔ Default: No set.
 Help wanted for every lib that has this status!
 - ✅ Full support
-- ⚠️ Corresponding tracking issue was closed and no planned support anytime soon.
+- ⚙️ Worked on
-- ❌ Not planned anytime soon.
+- ⚠️ Reported
-- 🐌 Planned but no estimation.
-Ask again in like 5 years.
+- ❌ Corresponding tracking issue was closed and no planned support anytime soon.
 - 💀 Needs support old library/compiler/build tool to even start adding support for `modules`.
 - 🤡 Maintainer does want to keep it oldschool.
 No plan to update anytime soon.

 ### help_wanted